 Show Unscheduled Tasks

-By default, you will see all tasks in your Gantt chart, whether they start and/or due dates or not.
+By default, you will see all tasks in your Gantt chart, whether they have start dates or not.
 This setting allows you to hide tasks that haven't been scheduled yet.

 By default, lists that exist in Column View and List View do not show in Gantt.
 If you are using lists as project phases, this setting allow you to show these lists on your Gantt.